 Copyright: © 2021 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/). and involve both developed and developing countries, rural areas, islands, and in all situations where distance could limit or make difficult the provision of medical care [5].

 Merchant ships represent one of these potential scenarios as they spend long periods on the high seas.
 Most of the time, merchant ships do not carry a doctor or other health professional on board, and the healthcare is in the hands of the captain or his delegate when seafarers are injured or ill [2,6].
 Seafaring is a hazardous profession when compared to land workers [7].
 This is probably due to the intrinsic nature of the work rich in psychophysical stressors, including isolation from the family, the multiculturalism of the crews, limited recreational opportunities, and long work shifts [8].
 Seafarers exhibit high mortality and morbidity when compared with workers onshore for both the deck and machine sectors [9].
 They are also prone to unhealthy lifestyles, such as smoking and unhealthy diets [10].
 These risk factors, combined with chemical exposure, make seafarers one of the categories with the highest rate of certain cancer and cardiovascular diseases (CVD) [8].
 The most frequent causes of death are attributable to shipboard accidents, work-related accidents, CVD, and poisonings [11,12].